DylanDePasquale24/Baseball-Stats-Dashboard/README.md

-# Player Stats Dashboard
+# Baseball Stats Dashboard

 ## Overview
-The Player Stats Dashboard is a full-stack application that processes, stores, and visualizes baseball player statistics.
+The Baseball Stats Dashboard is a full-stack application that processes, stores, and visualizes baseball player statistics.
 It features an ETL pipeline, a Django REST API, and a React frontend that allows users to search for player statistics and view their performance over multiple years.

 ## Features
 - **ETL Pipeline:** A Python script extracts player data from a JSON file, transforms it, and loads it into a SQLite database.